We extend warm greetings to those who are new to the Guild, and gratitude

 for some visual highlights of what turned out to be a deeply moving occasion.

-Looking back to 2017, we're still relishing a ceremony that occurred on
+Looking back to 2017, we're still relishing a Guildhall ceremony that occurred on

 October 15 of that year, when the Guild paid tribute to playwright David Hare.
 Sir David was the first dramatist to receive an award